-Glasgow is home to seven of the ten most deprived areas, and more than half of the poorest 100.
-The others in the 10 most deprived are Cliftonville, North Lanarkshire and Edinburgh’s Muirhouse district as well as Paisley.
+Glasgow is home to seven of the ten most deprived areas of Scotland - and more than half of the poorest 100 places - with the others located in Cliftonville, North Lanarkshire and Edinburgh’s Muirhouse district as well as Paisley.

-Lower Whitecraigs in East Renfrewshire is the least deprived area, while five out of ten of the least deprived are in the City of Edinburgh.
+Lower Whitecraigs in East Renfrewshire is classed as the least deprived part of the country, while five out of ten of the least deprived areas are in the City of Edinburgh council area.

-The index, which is compiled every four years, takes into account income, health, housing, education, employment, crime and access to services, is often used by the public sector and charities to help decide where to best direct resources.
+The index is often used by the public sector, charities and other third sector organisations to help decide where to best direct resources.

 The report said that two out of three people who are income deprived do not live in deprived areas - while just under one in three people living in a deprived area are classified as income deprived.

-Shetland, Orkney and the Western Isles have no areas which are classified as being deprived under the SIMD measure, however, the report said there were people living in deprivation there.
+Shetland, Orkney and the Western Isles have no areas which are classified as being deprived under the SIMD measure, however, the report said there were still people living in deprivation in those areas.